Top New Year's Eve Songs

 1949 – Freddie Mitchell sings Auld Lang Syne Boogie

-If you like this “Top New Year’s Eve Songs” list, you may also like my “Top New Year’s Eve Movies & Clips” list, and these other festive favorites:
+If you like this “Top New Year’s Eve Songs” list, you may also like my “Top New Year’s Eve Movies & Clips” list, a selection of Vintage Happy New Year Greeting Cards, and these other festive favorites:

 I Heard the Bells on Christmas Day (song and the story behind it)